Robert D. Perkins Sr.: Legacy

 Mrs. Trudie Perkins was one of the first black nurses to be employed at Tallahassee Memorial HealthCare; she was relentless in her efforts to abolish discriminatory employment practices and fought against the harassment and mistreatment faced by black workers.
 Subsequent to the termination of Mrs. Perkins and her coworker Lizzie Smith, Robert Perkins prepared case files for and assisted 25 workers of the city-owned Tallahassee Memorial Hospital in filing complaints with the United States Department of Justice.
-He used his own time and personal financial resources to travel to Washington, DC, where he met with members of Congress, including Senators Ted Kennedy, Edward Gurney and Birch Bayh.
+He used his own time and personal financial resources to travel to Washington, D.C., where he met with members of Congress, including Senators Ted Kennedy, Edward Gurney and Birch Bayh.
 He presented evidence of racial discrimination in city employment practices, and ultimately, United States Attorney General William Saxbe agreed with Perkins.
 The U.S. Department of Justice (DOJ) used Mr. Perkins' files to prepare its case and persisted in filing a complaint against the city of Tallahassee in December 1974, alleging that the city had engaged in "a pattern and practice of discrimination" against blacks in job recruiting, hiring, assignments and promotions.